gopoma/competitive-programming/known.md

 * watch `carefully` the `constraints`, maybe it can be divided in two cases.

 * Exploit numeric constrains, ask yourself: ¿What is the maximum amount of different sums?

+* `Try to implement the brute`, then make observations of what can be optimized.

+* In case you think that are INF possibilities, remember the visisited array.